shashank3959/one-shot-siamese/notes.md

 ## Some Ideas

-- insert STN to increase effectiveness of convnet
+- insert STN to increase effectiveness of convnet?
 - use distillation to decrease footprint of finalized network
     - FitNet
     - adversarial distillation